CaraballoCristian/CaraballoCristian/README.md

 <h1 align="center">Hello World!</h1>
 <h4 align="center">I'm Cris, a passionate Full Stack web developer from Argentina</h4>
 <p>Hi Everyone 👋, I'm Cris, a <strong>full stack web developer</strong> based in La Plata, Buenos Aires, who is a <strong>passionate</strong> about exploring and learning new skills.
-In addition to college, I'm currently learning about <strong>React</strong> and <strong>Design Patterns</strong>, as well as looking for my first job as a web developer!</p>
+In addition to college, I'm currently learning about <strong>Node.js</strong> and <strong>Express.js</strong>, as well as looking for my first job as a web developer!</p>
 <p>Most important thing: I <strong>really love</strong> what I do. ❤️</p>

 #